 Article series on warp propulsion

 This project is not dead, although the last update was in 2011.
 I need to do a lot of research before I take on new chapters, but I'm planning to get at least Chapter 3: Subspace finished.
 It depends on how much work I have to spend on more urgent tasks, although I definitely would rather like to care about this project.

 Status: chapter 6 ready, more updates some day

 Completion of TNG and DS9 reviews

-The Starship Database is complete after the addition of TAS (and don't bother to ask, I will never add any ships from games or RPGs).
+The Starship Database is continually updated with new information from the latest Trek series (and don't bother to ask, I will never add any ships from games or RPGs).
 So what can I categorize next?
 Basically it should be something that isn't already covered at Memory Alpha in great detail, because my small private website could never compete with that.
 Still, I could imagine that a database on planets and/or species in the same style as the ships could be a handy reference.
 Or rather one on the various devices, although caring about things that were often seen for just a second may become a bottomless pit.
 I could focus my interest on weapons though.